jamesm224/phage-plasmid-classification/README.md

 # Source Code

 The files in this repository contain code and smaller data files.
 If you want additional information, please read our paper () or reach out to James Mullet directly for further information/questions (jmullet@mit.edu).
+Additionally, genomes and other metadata can be found on Figshare located here:

 1. Bins Folder - Contains many scripts used in the experimental design of this project
 2. Data Folder - Includes the input testing/training data and classified phage-plasmid accessions